csebooks/relational-databases/content.en/part-seven-specialty-databases/_index.md

 The second condition rules out a tuple in people corresponding to both a tuple in students and a tuple in teachers, unless all these tuples are implicitly present because a tuple was inserted in a table teaching assistants, which is a subtable of both teachers and students.

 Since SQL does not support multiple inheritance, the second condition actu- ally prevents a person from being both a teacher and a student.
-Even if multiple inheritance were supported, the same problem would arise if the subtable teaching assistants_ were absent.
+Even if multiple inheritance were supported, the same problem would arise if the subtable teaching assistants were absent.
 Obviously it would be useful to model a situation where

-a person can be a teacher and a student, even if a common subtable teaching assistants_ is not present.
+a person can be a teacher and a student, even if a common subtable teaching assistants is not present.
 Thus, it can be useful to remove the second consis-

 tency constraint.
 Doing so would allow an object to have multiple types, without requiring it to have a most-specific type.

-For example, suppose we again have the type Person, with subtypes Student and Teacher, and the corresponding table people, with subtables teachers and stu- dents_.
+For example, suppose we again have the type Person, with subtypes Student and Teacher, and the corresponding table people, with subtables teachers and stu- dents.
 We can then have a tuple in teachers and a tuple in students corresponding to the same tuple in people.
 There is no need to have a type TeachingAssistant that is a subtype of both Student and Teacher.
 We need not create a type TeachingAssistant unless we wish to store extra attributes or redefine methods in a manner specific to people who are both students and teachers.

 We note, however, that SQL unfortunately prohibits such a situation, because of consistency requirement 2.
 Since SQL also does not support multiple inheri- tance, we cannot use inheritance to model a situation where a person can be both a student and a teacher.
 As a result, SQL subtables cannot be used to represent overlapping specializations from the E-R model.